PulseWaves/Specification/specification.rst

 Bits for Distance to Optical:
   If this value is non-zero then there is information in the Waves file about the temporal offset in sampling units from the optical center to the anchor point.
 The only supported non-zero values are 16, and 32 bits.
 In this case the first two or four bytes of the waveform data in the Waves file store this offset.

-Decimal Digits of Distance:
+Decimal Digits in Distance:
-  If this value is non-zero then the integers expressing the distances from the anchor have to be multiplied with the appropriate scale factor to get the decimal digits (e.g. with 0.1 if the value is 1, with 0.01 if the value is 2).
+  If this value is non-zero then the integers expressing the distances from the anchor have to be multiplied with the appropriate scale factor to get the specified number of decimal digits (e.g. with 0.1 if the value is 1, with 0.01 if the value is 2).
+If this value is zero then all temporal distances must be integer multiples of the sample units.

 Number of Samplings:
   A value larger than 0 specifying the number of "Sampling Description Records" that directly follow this "Pulse Description Record".